-- The UID of the configuration file must match the UID of the Agent. - The write permission of the configuration file can only be set for the user class.
-The group and others classes can only be granted read permission.
+- The write permission of the configuration file can only be set for the user and group classes. - The others class can only be granted read permission.

-See Appendix B, "A sample started procedure for Lifeline z/OS Agents," on page 227 for a sample Agent start procedure.
+See Appendix B, "A sample started procedure for Lifeline z/OS Agents," on page 255 for a sample Agent start procedure.